Skip to Content

 This is another famous white grape variety in Germany, discovered by Herman Müller in 1882.
 He came up with these categories of wines after a cross between the Riesling and Madeleine Royale grape varieties.

-Currently, Müller-Thurgau is used to make one of the best German white wines.
-Other countries like Italy, Austria, Canada, and the US, also use it to produce white wine.
+Müller-Thurgau is used to make one of the best white German wines.
+Other countries, like Italy, Austria, Canada, and the US, also use it to produce white wine.

-And, with over 42,000 hectares in cultivation globally, this makes Müller-Thurgau wine grapes some of the most largely produced – especially of the “new breeds.”
+And with over 42,000 hectares in cultivation globally, Müller-Thurgau wine grapes are some of the most largely produced – especially of the “new breeds.”
 If you love lusciously sweet wine, you’ll enjoy this important grape in Germany.

 Two Glasses of Pinot Noir

 This gives this German red wine a distinctive personality from that of Spätburgunder.
 It is a full-bodied, darker pour with mild acidity compared to its counterpart.
-And, when it comes to production, this wine is most common in the Ahr Valley.
+Regarding production, this wine is most common in the Ahr Valley.

 Generally, Eiswein is known as ice wine.
 This is a type of wine produced from naturally frozen grapes in Germany.
 That’s right!
-Although it sounds impossible, Eiswein actually comes from grapes grown in very cold temperatures.
+Although it sounds impossible, Eiswein actually comes from grapes grown in freezing temperatures.

-Silvaner is one of the great wines that have been integral to Germany’s culture for centuries, although that has continually lost ground.
+Silvaner is one of the best German wines that have been integral to Germany’s culture for centuries, although it has continually lost ground.

-This German white wine is humorously called the Dracula Wine due to its old and pale appearance, especially when exposed to bright sunlight for lengthy periods.
-This tastes best when young, is full-bodied, and its acidity levels are mild.
+This German white wine is humorously called the Dracula Wine due to its aversion to light and is thought to have origins in Transylvania.
+This tastes best when young, is full-bodied, and has mild acidity.

 Wine Grapes on a Vine